Home » Events » Tesselaar Tulip Festival

 The founders, Cees and Johanna Tesselaar, emigrated from The Netherlands on their wedding day, bringing tulip bulbs in their suitcase, and their passion for flowers lives on this weekend.

-Food Wine & Jazz Weekend (September 29 – October 1)
+Food, Wine & Jazz Weekend

-Come along and tap your toes to the music while indulging in delicious Yarra Valley and Dandenong Ranges foods and beverages.
-Entry includes complimentary tastings from some amazing boutique wineries, distilleries and breweries.
+Yes, they are open on the Grand Final public holiday!
+A long weekend is a great excuse to come along and tap your toes to the music while indulging in delicious Yarra Valley and Dandenong Ranges foods and beverages.

 This is a great time to enjoy a day out in the tulips without the rush of school holidays.
 Need another reason?
 The tickets are specially discounted for these weeks only!